scimma/hop-slack-app/README.md

-This is an application for SCiMMA on Slack where you can receive GCN messages
+This is an application for Hop on Slack where you can receive GCN messages

 ## Quickstart

 ### Requirements:
 python >= 3.6

-The current status allows you to install SCiMMA-on-Slack app in your own personal workspace.
+The current status allows you to install Hop-on-Slack app in your own personal workspace.
 It is not released for distibution.

 ### Slack Workspace Preparation
  1. If you don't have a Slack workspace, create one https://slack.com/create#email